simplisafe/git-all-secrets/README.md

 * -toolName = This is the optional string flag to specify which tool to use for scanning.
 By default, this is set to `all` i.e. gitsecrets, thog and repo-supervisor will all be used for scanning.
 * -teamName = Name of the Organization Team which has access to private repositories for scanning.
 * -scanPrivateReposOnly = This is the optional boolean flag to specify if you want to scan private repositories or not.
 It will not scan public repositories.
+* -thogRegex = This is the optional boolean flag to enabled truffleHog's regular expression matching mode.
+This mode should have fewer false positives than the normal entropy based scan.
+By default, this is set to `0` i.e. regular behavior.
+To enbable regular expression matches, this value needs to be set to `1`.

 ### Note